The 27 worst cellulite myths

 Cellulite is not just a skin laxity issue, a fibrosis issue, a water retention issue, an inflammation issue, a glycation issue, a free radical damage issue or a fat issue.
 It is all of the above, and most crucially it is a hypodermal FAT issue, so no amount of fascia tool massage will remove all that FAT from the tissues.

 And most importantly, the fascia that these massage tools act on, is the wrong fascia.
-These tools mainly work on deep fat and deep fascia, rather than the hypodermal adipose tissue and the hypodermal connective tissue where cellulite is found.
+These tools mainly work on deep fat and deep connective tissue, rather than the hypodermal adipose tissue and the hypodermal connective tissue where cellulite is found.
 At some point people should read some anatomy and some research papers on cellulite and understand that:

-Cellulite is NOT subcutaneous fat and therefore it is a NOT deep fascia issue.
+Cellulite is NOT subcutaneous fat and therefore it is a NOT deep fascia issue

-Cellulite is hypodermal fat, so it is a hypodermal fascia issue.
+Cellulite is hypodermal fat, so it is a hypodermal fascia issue

 Half-knowledge is worse than ignorance.